dotnet/docs/docs/machine-learning/tutorials/taxi-fare.md

 [!code-csharp[Predict](~/samples/machine-learning/tutorials/TaxiFarePrediction/Program.cs#24 "Create a prediction of taxi fare")]

-The [Predict()](xref:Microsoft.ML.PredictionEngine%602.Predict%2A) function makes a prediction on a single column of data.
+The [Predict()](xref:Microsoft.ML.PredictionEngine%602.Predict%2A) function makes a prediction on a single instance of data.

 To display the predicted fare of the specified trip, add the following code into the `TestSinglePrediction` method: